Skip to navigationSkip to contentSkip to footer

 Welcome to Course 1

-Recognizing the changing world MIT CEE is innovating the engineering curriculum and has designed an undergraduate program that builds on the deep history of the department while growing to meet the challenges in the world today and tomorrow.
+The MIT Civil and Environmental Engineering curriculum builds on the deep history of the department while growing to meet the challenges in the world today.

-One of the founding departments of the Institute, MIT CEE is a leader in the professional and academic evolution of civil and environmental engineering education that fosters a unique combination of hands-on learning and theory, or hand and mind, the motto of MIT.
+One of the founding departments of the Institute, MIT CEE is a leader in the academic evolution of civil and environmental engineering education and offers two majors:

 UNDERGRADUATEDegree Structure and Requirements